knasim/Behavioral-Cloning/writeup_template.md

 #### 1. An appropriate model architecture has been employed

 Trained on a AWS GPU (4G), my model consists of a convolution neural network with 5 convolutional layers, and filter sizes of 3x3 and 2X2 respectively.
 Network depths range between 24 and 64 (model.py lines 81-85)

-The model includes RELU layers to introduce nonlinearity (code lines 81-85), and the data was normalized in the model using a Keras lambda layer (code line 79).
+The model includes RELU layers to introduce nonlinearity (model.py lines 81-85), and the data was normalized in the model using a Keras lambda layer (model.py line 79).

     ____________________________________________________________________________________________________
     Layer (type)                     Output Shape          Param #     Connected to